Kolten Wong Player Props: Mariners vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 8.9 K/9, which ranks 11th in the league.
+- The 8.9 strikeouts per nine innings put together by the Giants pitching staff ranks 12th in MLB.

-- The Giants have a 4.02 team ERA that ranks 12th across all league pitching staffs.
+- The Giants have a 4.05 team ERA that ranks 12th among all league pitching staffs.

-- Giants pitchers combine to allow 88 home runs (one per game), the sixth-fewest in the league.
+- Giants pitchers combine to give up the eighth-fewest home runs in baseball (90 total, one per game).

-- Winn (0-1) starts for the Giants, his second of the season.
+- Cobb gets the start for the Giants, his 16th of the season.
+He is 5-2 with a 3.12 ERA and 79 strikeouts through 83 2/3 innings pitched.

-- The right-hander last pitched on Thursday against the Toronto Blue Jays, when he went six innings, allowing two earned runs while giving up three hits.
+- In his last appearance on Friday, the right-hander tossed five innings against the New York Mets, allowing two earned runs while surrendering six hits.

+- The 35-year-old has a 3.12 ERA and 8.5 strikeouts per nine innings across 15 games this season, while giving up a batting average of .278 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.